Aaradhy-Sharma/CSD101/assignments/ungraded assignments/assignment on files/readme.md

-## Graded Assignment 10
+## Ungraded Assignment 3

 ## Disclaimer

-- This section contains the solutions to the problems for graded assignment 10 of the CSD101 course.
+- This section contains the solutions to the problems for ungraded assignment 3 of the CSD101 course.

 - The solutions are provided for the purpose of learning and understanding the concepts of the course.